tget4/nexx-garage-sdk/README.md

 You will need to use an HTTP Proxy like https://www.charlesproxy.com/ to find your `client_id` and `device_token`.
 Follow the instructions [here](https://www.charlesproxy.com/documentation/using-charles/ssl-certificates/) for whatever device you are using.

-When you log in, there is a POST request ot identity-api.simpaltek.com/token.
+When you log in, there is a POST request to identity-api.simpaltek.com/token.
 This will have the `client_id` and `device_token` in the request body.